-Dos and don’ts for union stewards, OH&S and other union reps
+Dos and don’ts for union stewards, occupational health and safety reps and other union reps

 Do ensure members are aware of the impacts of domestic violence at work and feel safe to reach out for support from their workplace and union.

 Don’t treat scenarios of domestic violence at work as topics for gossip and small talk amongst employees.

 Do take all possible measures to respect the confidentiality of the person experiencing domestic violence.

 Don’t promise the person experiencing violence that you will keep the secret no matter what, as you may need to report the incident to someone else if there is an immediate threat of harm.